diazgio/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 [What is the full form of CIL?](https://ythi.net/abbreviations/english/what-does-cil-mean-what-is-the-full-form-of-cil/)

 #### Q60.
-Which choice best describes the difference between a namespace and an assembly?
+Which choice is a set of features that extends the query capabilities of the .NET language syntax by adding sets of new standard query operators that allow data manipulation, regardless of the data source?

-- [ ] Namespace contains code to form MSIL (Microsoft Intermediate Language).
-An assembly contains a set of unique names.
+- [ ] XAML
-- [ ] Namespace is the logical naming decided at design time by the developer.
-Scope for a particular type is defined at run time using an assembly.
+- [ ] C#
-- [ ] A namespace has logical units that are physically grouped together.
-An assembly does not have any classification.
+- [ ] XML
-- [ ] A namespace has logical units that are physically grouped together for assemblies.
-Assembly classes are available in your program and will be logically grouped.
+- [x] LINQ

 #### Q61.
-What is a tuple?
+Why would the .NET Framework use Econo-JIT (Just-inTime)?

-- [ ] A data structure that has a specific number and sequence of elements
+- [ ] to compile only the methods that are called at run time and then store them in cache for one minute
-- [ ] An object to store multiple variables of the same type in an array data structure
+- [ ] to compile only methods called at run time - which are compiled the first time the methods are called and then stored in cache to be used for execution when the same methods are called again
-- [ ] A group of classes designed specifically for grouping together objects and performing tasks on them
+- [ ] to compile complete source code into native code in a single compilation cycle during deployment of the application
-- [ ] An array whose elements are jagged
+- [x] to compile only the methods that are called at run time and remove them from memory after execution

 #### Q62.
 What does IL stand for?